SHINTEKI/bgcflow/README.md

 taxons:
   - name: <family_name>
     reference_only: False
+    # custom_samples: "config/custom_samples.csv"

 use_ncbi_data_for_checkm: True
 pankb_alleleome_only: False

 rules:
+  classification: True
   pankb_nova: True
   pankb_minimal: True
-  pankb: True
+  pankb: False
+  alleleome: False
-  alleleome: True
+  phylons: True
 ```
+This is also the current setting of data processing for PanKB.
 Replace `<family_name>` with whatever family you want to compute PanKB data for and adjust the other settings as needed.
+If there are custom samples to be processd, use the custom_samples property inside taxons, add the genome id as index and data stored path as path to the csv file.

 3. **Create the data directory**.
 Create an empty directory in the data disk (any location is ok) and symlink it to `./data` (from the root of this repo), such that we effectively have an empty directory named `data` at the root of the repo.
 At this point, running `tree -l -L 2 .`should yield this structure:
 ```